BEST THINGS TO DO IN WASHINGTON D.C.

 Weather in Washington, D.C.

-Washington, D.C. enjoys moderate weather, with warm summers (temperatures range from 68ºF-89ºF) and colder winters (temperatures range from 25ºF-43ºF).
+Washington, D.C. enjoys moderate weather, warm summers (temperatures range from 68ºF-89ºF), and colder winters (temperatures range from 25ºF-43ºF).
 You’ll see the most rain from May-June, so bring your umbrella during those months.
 And take your snow boots in January and February.

 What to Pack for Your 3 Days in Washington, D.C.

 While public transportation is very good here, the best and easiest way to see the sights on this Washington, D.C. itinerary is on foot.
 So, bring your most comfortable walking shoes.